-Health and care organisations will create records as part of a response to a
+Health and care organisations will create records as part of a response to a global pandemic.
+Pandemic events are rare but will nevertheless create records that need to be managed.

 Both patient and service user records will be created that detail the care given to people affected by the pandemic.
 Corporate records will also be created which record business decisions, policies and processes that were taken in response to a pandemic.